Judecoin/pos-evolution/service-node-recovery-with-sn-key.md

 If it shows `v3.2.0`, the current CLI version is correct.

-If the official version has been updated, please use the latest displayed version as the reference.
+If the community version has been updated, please use the latest displayed version as the reference.

 ### 6. Stop the Old judecoind Process